amatulla/amatulla.github.io/README.md

 <br>

-> **A Little Bit About Me:** I am *extremely* passionate about my education in Cognitive Science and Neuroscience and am avid learner.
+> **A Little Bit About Me:** I am *extremely* passionate about my education in Cognitive Science and Neuroscience and am an avid learner.
 I completed my Bachelor’s degree in 2018.
 Currently, I am on route to earning my *second* degree in Medical Radiation Sciences from Uoft-Michener (Class of 2023).
 My goals in life are to optimize human functionality, enrich education for elementary and high school students, and help and improve people’s quality of life.
 I am super down to Earth (and chill ;)) and enjoy the world’s natural beauties.
 I love swimming, biking, and running.
 In my free time I like to give to others, volunteer, and teach. (*Also, I'm totally obsessed with sheeps, zebras, llamas and bunnies* ❤.)

 <br>